stuycs-gh-classrooms/nxtm-p00-pd10-cats/README.md

 ### Simulation 3: Drag
 Describe what your drag simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-- In the drag simulation, objects will experience a resistive force proportional to their velocity, slowing them down as they move through a medium, such as air or water.
+- In the drag simulation, objects will experience a resistive force proportional to their velocity, slowing them down as they move through a medium of air.
 ---

 ### Simulation 4: Custom force
 Describe what your Custom force simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-The custom force simulation will involve objects colliding with each other, where kinetic energy is not conserved, and the objects stick together or deform after impact, resulting in a loss of energy during the collision.
+The custom force simulation will involve objects colliding with each other, where kinetic energy is conserved, and the objects collide with each other after impact, resulting perfectly elastic collison.

 ---

 ### Simulation 5: Combination
 Describe what your combination simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-The combination simulation will involve multiple forces, such as gravity, drag, and spring forces, acting on objects that undergo inelastic collisions.
-During collisions, objects will lose kinetic energy and stick together or deform, while the other forces continue to affect their motion over time.
+The combination simulation will involve multiple forces, such as gravity, drag, and spring forces, acting on objects that undergo elastic collisions.
+During collisions, objects will conserve kinetic energy and bounce away from each other, while the other forces continue to affect their motion over time.